JSMilton/poly-docs/docs/index.md

   Each color can be configured to send events to a specific MIDI destination and channel.
 CC message and notes can be enabled or disabled here.
 If you want a color to only send MIDI, you can disable audio processing from here too.

   The length of a MIDI note is set to it's maximum here.
 The actual length can be adjusted on a per node basis, using the length parameter of that node.
   ---
-#### **Keyboard**
-  These are the controls for each colors keyboard when it is MIDI mode.
-If velocity is enabled, the velocity of each note in will be applied to the node that selects it.
-This will override the nodes own velocity setting.
-  ---
 #### **Node MIDI CC Out**
   Nodes can be configured to send CC out messages.
 Each node parameter can be assigned a MIDI CC number and will send an event between 0 - 127, depending on the parameter value for that node.